canalplus/rx-player/doc/architecture/transports/pipeline.md

     currently downloaded, the time since the beginning of the request...)

   - `"data-chunk"`: A sub-segment (or chunk) of the data is currently available.
-    The corresponding sub-segment is communicated via this event.
+    The corresponding sub-segment is communicated in the payload of this event.

     This event can be communicated multiple times until a `"data-chunk-complete"` event is received.